yifanyin/quartzite/content/notes/My Failure Resume.md

 - Didn't go to any conference

 # 2020
-- Attend EGU to present the [NZ seismicity project](notes/prj-tempmatch.md) and got very little response.
+- Attend the text-based EGU to present the [NZ seismicity project](notes/prj-tempmatch.md) and got next-to-zero response.

 # 2019
 - Didn't go to any conference

-# 2018
-- Present at ESC

 # 2017
 - Without a supervisor the second time